-US stocks traded lower as strong jobs report chilled chances of an interest rate cut
+US stocks curb losses as investors weigh jobs report, future Fed cut

 Advertisement

-Chipmakers fell after Samsung Electronics forecast a steep plunge in its second-quarter operating profit.
-That send shares of Qualcomm, Intel and Advanced Micro Devices lower.
+Diving into sector performance, chipmakers were mixed after Samsung Electronics forecast a steep plunge in its second-quarter operating profit.

 |Ticker